Best Portable Dog PlayPens For RVs And Camping in 2022

 People also use these pens for their cats.

-If you have a playpen at your home for a place of rest or playtime for your kitties, and you decide to bring them along camping, they will appreciate the familiarity of having a place to call their own in your RV.
+If you have a small playpen or large playpen at your home for your kitties, and you decide to bring them along camping, they will appreciate the familiarity of having their own place in your RV.

 Yes, we know many people who actually full-time with their cats.